Sauceke/LoveMachine/README.md

 ### Stroker settings
 * **Latency (ms):** The latency between your display and your device.
 Set a negative value if your device is faster than your display.
 (No way to calibrate, you have to "experiment".)
 * **Maximum strokes per minute:** The maximum speed your stroker is capable of (or your slowest stroker if you have more than one).
 Based on this value, ButtPlugin will slow down H scene animations if necessary, to keep the immersion.
 (You'll still be in control of speed, but it will be relative to how fast your toy can go.)
 The part right before climax will also be slowed down.
-Keep in mind that the plugin never goes below 70% stroke length, so choose a number your device can reliably maintain at that setting.

 ### Vibration settings
 Currently, most of these settings will only work in Koikatsu.
 HF2 support later.